JuliaComputing/OpenAPI.jl/README.md

 Use [instructions](https://openapi-generator.tech/docs/generators) provided for the Julia OpenAPI code generator plugin to generate Julia code.

+> Note: It requires the Julia code generator hosted in [this forked branch](https://github.com/JuliaComputing/openapi-generator/tree/juliahub/juliacodegen) of the OpenAPI code generator.
+The plan is to submit it for inclusion in the upstream repo soon.

 ## Generated Code Structure

 ### Models